godotengine/godot-docs/getting_started/step_by_step/resources.rst

             get_node("sprite").texture = res

-The second way is more optimal, but only works with a string constant parameter, because it loads the resource at compile-time.
+The second way is more optimal, but only works with a string constant parameter because it loads the resource at compile-time.

 ::